What is SaaS Management?

 The responsibility lies with you to create an internal policy.
 Establish best practices and engage your teams.
 Employees need to understand the financial, regulatory, and security implications of their online application choices and their usage patterns.

-Furthermore, SaaS Management can also encompass supplier contract management and negotiations.
+SaaS Management can also encompass supplier contract management and negotiations.
 This involves services that can either be outsourced or kept in-house based on the company's policy.

 The market is quite fragmented.
 With the aim of providing more clarity, we have detailed the technical characteristics and functionalities by category and positioned the different actors that can belong to multiple groups.